opf/openproject/docs/development/running-tests/README.md

 **2) Add the driver to your `PATH`**

-Either save the driver under `C:\Windows\system32` to make it available or add its alternative location to the `PATH` using the system environment variable settings ([ress the WIN key and search for 'system env').
+Either save the driver under `C:\Windows\system32` to make it available or add its alternative location to the `PATH` using the system environment variable settings ([press the WIN key and search for 'system env').

 **3) Find out your WSL ethernet adapter IP**